Society and the Environment Pragmatic Solutions to Ecological Issues

 Each chapter in this interdisciplinary text follows a three-part structure beginning with an overview of what is wrong and why.
-This leads into a discussion on each issue’s wide-ranging implications, and finally, a balanced consideration of realistic solutions.
-Featuring updated and expanded examples, discussion points, and coverage of recent developments including the US withdrawing from the Paris Agreement, “booming” national economies and wealth distribution, growing global interest in environmental justice, and those generally affecting race and inequality, climate change and renewable energy, this new edition remains an essential companion for courses on environmental sociology and sustainability..
+This leads into a discussion on each issue’s wide-ranging implications and, finally, a balanced consideration of realistic solutions.
+Featuring updated and expanded examples, discussion points, and coverage of recent developments including the US withdrawing from the Paris Agreement, “booming” national economies and wealth distribution, growing global interest in environmental justice—with particular focus on the links between injustice and race and inequality—climate change, and renewable energy, this new edition remains an essential companion for courses on environmental sociology and sustainability.

 An engaging, well-organized, and comprehensive treatment of the core issues in environmental sociology.
 Carolan’s conversational style and pragmatic focus will help students connect with the subject rather than become depressed.
 Richard York, University of Oregon